 - What is my personal goal for four years from now (including two or three practical steps that you will take to reach this goal).
 This goal does not have to be connected to the first part of your presentation.

 - How do I demonstrate the SLE’s (Schoolwide Learning Expectations) in my words and actions?
 Pleas select one SLE from each section (#1-4) to discuss in your presentation.

 As you begin to prepare your ROPE project you should:

 - Write down everything that you think you might include in your presentation.

-- Put each idea onto a note card.
-Each note card should include just one idea (e.g., your topic, one specific way that you developed your character, your four-year goal).
+- Put each idea onto a note card/slide.
+Each note card/slide should include just one idea (e.g., your topic, one specific way that you developed your character, your four-year goal).

-- Arrange the note cards into some kind of logical order.
+- Arrange the note cards/slides into some kind of logical order.

-- Eliminate excess cards (and the ideas written on them).
+- Eliminate excess cards/slides (and the ideas written on them).
 If an idea does not contribute to helping your audience understand who you are, how you have grown here at school, and what you want to accomplish, leave it off.
-You may also want to eliminate cards if the presentation becomes too long (more than 20 minutes).
+You may also want to eliminate cards/slides if the presentation becomes too long (more than 20 minutes).

-- Turn each note card into a Power Point Slide or piece of your Prezi presentation.
+- Turn each note card/slide into a Power Point or Sway presentstion.
 Each slide should contain a word or two, a brief quote, a picture, or some other short focus.
 The slide should be a starting point from which you will talk.
 DO NOT crowd your slide with information and then just read it to the audience.

 - Your presentation should be stories about you.

 - When putting together your presentation, avoid using sounds and special effects that do not enhance your presentation.
 Often the sounds and special effects detract more form a presentation than they add to it.
 Use them sparingly.